Antox/Antox/README.md

 Antox
 =====

 Android client for the Tox project.
-Still in development
+Still in heavy development.
+Currently is only tested using a Samsung S3 running android 4.4 and cyanogenmod.

 ###Completed